Black '47 (film)

-Black '47 is a 2018 Irish period drama film directed by Lance Daly.
+Black '47 is a 2018 period drama film directed by Lance Daly.
 The screenplay is by PJ Dillon, Pierce Ryan, Eugene O'Brien and Lance Daly, based on the Irish-language short film An Ranger, written and directed by Dillon and Ryan.
 The film stars Hugo Weaving, James Frecheville, Jim Broadbent, Stephen Rea, Freddie Fox, Barry Keoghan, Moe Dunford, and Sarah Greene.
 Set in Connemara during the Great Irish Famine, the film follows an Irish Catholic soldier who has been fighting for the British Army abroad, as he deserts his regiment to reunite with his family.
 The title is taken from the most devastating year of the famine, 1847, which is referred to as "Black '47".

 Black '47 held its world premiere on 2 March 2018 at the Berlin Film Festival, before being released on 7 September 2018 in Ireland by Element Pictures.
 The film received generally positive reviews from a number of critics, and was a box-office success in Ireland.

 Plot

 Hannah (Weaving) is a veteran of the British army who is working as an investigator for the Royal Irish Constabulary (RIC).
-While drunkenly interrogating a member of the Young Irelander movement, Hannah loses his temper over the prisoner's refusal to identify his accomplices and strangles him.
+While drunkenly interrogating a member of the Young Ireland movement, Hannah loses his temper over the prisoner's refusal to identify his accomplices and strangles him.
 He is subsequently arrested and sentenced to hang.

 Martin Feeney (Frecheville) is a former Connaught Ranger who served in Afghanistan and India and who is returning to Connemara, in the west of Ireland, in 1847.
 On his arrival home, the country is experiencing the worst year of the Great Famine.
 Feeney finds his mother has died of starvation and his brother has been hanged, having stabbed a bailiff during his family's eviction.
 Feeney stays with Ellie (Greene), his brother's widow, who is squatting with her three children in one of the few houses still standing, and makes plans to emigrate to America and take his brother's family with him.
 Before they can leave, agents of the local Anglo-Irish landlord and members of the RIC arrive to remove them from the cottage.
 During the eviction, the house roof is destroyed, Feeney is arrested and his nephew is killed.
 Feeney is brought for interrogation by the RIC but manages to kill his captors and burns down their barracks.
 He returns to the house to find his sister-in-law and her daughter have died of exposure following a snowfall.